DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

                     - guidance
             - 🛎️Design: process used to define software requirements and develop software
                 - this function includes practices for:
                     - 💥Threat modeling: designed to reduce the number of security-related design and coding flaws as well as the severity of other flaws. **Threat modeling** is a process by which potential security threats and vulnerabilities can be identified, and mitigations can be prioritized.
 Threat modeling can be used to help securely 📝develop applications or to help reduce risk in an already 📝deployed application.
 There are numerous approaches to threat modeling, but three of the most commonly used are called STRIDE, DREAD, and PASTA.
 Software threat modeling is designed to reduce the number of security-related design and coding flaws as well as the severity of other non-security related flaws.
+Threat modeling commonly involves
+                        - 🚧Decomposing the application to understand it and how it interacts with other components or users.
+                        - 🚧Determining and ranking threats allowing you to focus on the threats that should be prioritized.
+                        - 🚧Determining countermeasures and mitigation
                     - threat assessment using threatmodelling techniques
                     - security requirements
                     - security architecture